Mohammad-Hossein-Dlt/fastapi-todo-list/README.md

 For direct and easy access to the PostgreSQL database, pgAdmin is used, which is also configured in the Docker Compose file.

 To access the contents of the `.env` file, you can refer to the beginning of this document.

-Here’s the English translation of your Docker Compose configuration description:

----

 ## How dose it deploy?